James Charles Calls Ariana Grande One Of The ‘Rudest Celebrities’ In New Video

 The first ever male CoverGirl and makeup artist James Charles has no problem speaking his mind on social media.
 Whether he is embroiled in what he calls his personal “scandals” or making his thoughts known of popular movies or musicians, the makeup artist is willing to say how he feels no matter what happens.
-In a new video posted to YouTube, it seems that Charles has decided to share his thoughts on Ariana Grande, after the two apparently had a less than happy interaction on social media last year.
+In a new video posted to YouTube, it seems that Charles has decided to share his thoughts on Ariana Grande, after the two apparently had a less-than-happy interaction on social media last year.

 According to the Daily Mail, James Charles took part in a makeup video with two other YouTubers, in which he told the other men that one of the “rudest celebrities” he has ever come across has to be Grande, after a “crappy experience” he had interacting with her following a concert.
 Charles told his fellow makeup artists that everything happened after he went to see Ariana Grande in concert and posted a number of videos to his Instagram story.
 It seems that Grande saw the videos and sent him a private message letting him know that if she had known he was going to be there, she would have invited him backstage.